-The 2024 November election is just about here and voters are getting ready to head to the polls to cast their ballots on a number of major races locally, statewide and nationally.
+The 2024 November election is Tuesday and voters headed to the polls to cast their ballots on a number of major races locally, statewide and nationally.
 Here’s what you need to know about voting in Pennsylvania.

 Some of the largest races Pennsylvania voters will decide are the Presidential race between Democratic candidate VP Kamala Harris and Republican candidate former President Donald Trump, as well as the state’s Senate race between Democratic incumbent candidate Bob Casey and Republican candidate Dave McCormick.